 This was followed by the finding of an even older tomb - predating the former by 200 years.
 There is a site museum featuring details of the excavation work and replicas of some of the finds.

 Later, visit the Royal Tombs of Sipán Museum where the original pieces are now exhibited.
 The museum, 17km from Chiclayo, is a replica of the Moche pyramid under which the tombs were found.

-In the afternoon, travel to Ferreñafe, 18km north of Chiclayo, where the Sican Museum's reconstruction of the Sican tomb provides visitors with an unparalleled insight into this complex culture.
+In the afternoon, travel to Ferreñafe, 18km north of Chiclayo, where the Sican Museum's reconstruction of the Lambayeque tomb provides visitors with an unparalleled insight into this complex culture.
 The exhibition covers everything from daily domestic life to craftsmanship and manufacturing processes used to produce the distinctive gold and ceramic works of art.